-In August 1910 Jacob Earl Fickel shot a rifle from from an aeroplane.
-He repeated the feat at an air show in 1911, putting six bullets through a dinner plate while flying 200 feet (61 m) from the ground.
+Jacob Earl Fickel shot a rifle from from an aeroplane in August 1910.
+He then repeated the feat at an air show in 1911, putting six bullets through a dinner plate while flying 200 feet (61 m) from the ground.
 This circus-like demonstration led directly to the creation of the gun-armed aeroplane, a type that would become known as the ‘fighter’.

 The gun-armed fighter would be a decisive weapon in many 20th Century wars.
 The gun has been a standard part of fighter armament for over 100 years with few exceptions.
 Let’s take a look at the ten most important fighter guns.